Robert Hunter (lyricist): Grateful Dead

 After Aoxomoxoa, the band shifted from an experimentalist approach toward Americana and country music, featured in their albums American Beauty and Workingman's Dead.
 This period produced some of their most successful songs, including "Cumberland Blues", "Box of Rain", and "Sugar Magnolia".
 Many of these pieces were written by Hunter and would go on to become enduring folk songs; according to McNally, pieces such as "Ripple" grew to be "part of the American canon."
 The band's composition methods were varied.
 Hunter sometimes wrote lyrics the others composed music around; sometimes, he wrote lyrics to music; and sometimes, the group worked together to create music and lyrics simultaneously.
 Their musical improvisation was often inspired by psychedelic experiences under the influence of LSD, and by other hallucinatory experiences: Hunter wrote "Dire Wolf" inspired by a dream after watching a film adaptation of The Hound of the Baskervilles.

 Hunter's participation in the Grateful Dead was dominated by his collaboration with Garcia, based on, according to McNally, "friendship, common experience, Hunter's extraordinary capacity for empathy, and his sterling ability to translate that into lyrics."
-He also worked with other band members; in particular, on American Beauty he worked with McKernan on "Operator", Lesh on "Box of Rain", and Weir on "Sugar Magnolia".
-However, he eventually decided he could only work with Garcia, and the duo wrote numerous songs together over the next 25 years.
-Their relationship was often challenged by Garcia's difficulties with drug addiction; in 2015, Hunter said he was unhappy with the extent of cocaine use among band members.
+He also worked with other band members; on Workingman's Dead he worked with McKernan on "Easy Wind", and on American Beauty, with Lesh on "Box of Rain", and Weir on "Sugar Magnolia".
+He eventually decided he could only work with Garcia, and the duo wrote numerous songs together over the next 25 years.
+Their relationship was often challenged by Garcia's difficulties with drug addiction; in 2015, Hunter said he was unhappy with the extent of cocaine use among band members in the mid-1970s.
 Hunter was described as a "proudly irascible" presence in the band, who would often veto attempts to use the band's songs for commercial purposes.
 After Garcia's death from a heart attack at a heroin rehabilitation clinic in 1995, the Grateful Dead disbanded.